Gutsy-Buster/ATM-LLD/README.md

-# ATM-LLD
-Low Level Design for ATM
+Low Level Design for ATM using the below design pattern:
+  - State Design Pattern
+  - Chain of Responsibility Design pattern